top of page

 What can I do?

-It's true that large systemic changes are needed to make an impact significant enough to get Leeds to carbon zero by the 2030s, but there is still lots you can do as as an individual, and in your local area to take meaningful action.
+It's true that large systemic changes are needed to make an impact significant enough to get Leeds to carbon zero by the 2030s.
+However, there is still lots you can do as an individual and in your local area to take meaningful action.

-Every little action counts, but coming together to plan and act on climate justice in a joined up way is much more effective.
+Every little action counts, but coming together to plan and act for climate justice in a joined-up way is much more effective.

 1